Real Madrid salvage thrilling late 2-2 draw at Elche

-Real Madrid were held to an entertaining 2-2 draw at Elche on Sunday in a pulsating second half where the visitors came from behind twice to rescue a point.
+Real Madrid rescued a 2-2 draw at Elche on Sunday after coming from behind twice in a pulsating second half.

 The result extended Real's winless run to three matches in all competitions, but they reclaimed top spot in LaLiga on 32 points, one ahead of Barcelona.